 Give them easy access to the great outdoors

-While cats do their business in litter boxes, dogs need to be let outdoors on a regular basis.
+While cats do their business in litter boxes, dogs need to be let outdoors regularly.
 To prevent unwanted accidents in the home, pet owners may wish to consider installing a pet door.
-The Petsafe company features the Passport Pet Access Smart SystemTM, which uses innovative radio-frequency identification technology to only let pets with programmed IDs go in and out the doggie door.
-This will prevent wild animals and stray pets from entering the home, while also letting the dogs of the house get outside to go to the bathroom as needed.
+The Petsafe company features the Passport Pet Access Smart SystemTM, which uses innovative radio-frequency identification technology to let pets with programmed IDs go in and out the doggie door.
+This will prevent wild animals and stray pets from entering the home while also letting the house’s dogs get outside to go to the bathroom as needed.

 Keep paws as clean as possible

 Pets and muddy paws are as common a duo as peanut butter and jelly.
 To keep the floors and furniture as clean as possible, keep a stack of small towels near the door.
 Pet owners who do not also have small children may want to place a shallow container partly filled with water by the door; that way, once Fido has finished his business and is coming back inside, his human can dip his paws into the water and dry them with a towel.

 Using these simple tips will help you keep your dog-friendly home clean and happy.

 Lawrence Brady is a freelance writer and father of three.
 He loves writing on a wide range of subjects.
 His favorite topic is how to get kids involved in the outdoors.